MntaseTshepi/alx-low_level_programming/0x00-hello_world/README.md

-Task 0- Writing a script that runs through a preprocessor Task 1- Writing a script that compiles a C file but doesn't link
+Task 0- Writing a script that runs through a preprocessor Task 1- Writing a script that compiles a C file but doesn't link Task 2- Writing a script that generates assembly code of C